 Underwood, a Democrat, was the delegate from Guam from 1993 to 2002.

-Guam is a territory of the United States.
-Because it is not a state, it has no senators or representatives in Congress.
-Instead it sends a delegate to the House of Representatives with essentially no voting privileges.
-Delegates have a marginal role in Congress and their constituents are not represented in Congress in the same manner as most citizens.
+Because Guam is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Underwood can vote in committee but not on the House floor, including not on the final passage of bills.
+Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Underwood is shown as a purple triangle. (analysis methodology)
+Underwood is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Underwood sponsored bills primarily in these issue areas: